yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2023/index.md

   >}}

 This covers one of the biggest missing components the Android build has left.
-The only remaining settings are a content manager to delete installed content, and the controller mapping UI.
+The only remaining settings are a content manager to delete installed content, and a controller mapping UI.
 Rest assured, we’re working on them.

 t895 has continued to work on bringing Android to feature parity with the desktop build, while considering the specific needs of the mobile platform.